rahulgopinath/rahulgopinath.github.io/index.md

 on the program
 [(NDSS Workshop 2022)](/publications/2022/04/24/ndss-first-fuzz-the-mutants/).

-<h3>Provoking the failures: fuzzing</h3>
+<h3>Fuzzing and test generation</h3>

-None of the above is measurable without inputs that actually reach the code.
+None of the above is measurable without inputs that reach the code.
-Fuzzing — generating large volumes of unexpected and possibly invalid input, and watching for anomalous behavior — is the cheapest way to get them, and it is simultaneously the dominant technique in vulnerability discovery.
+Fuzzing generates large volumes of unexpected and possibly invalid input and watches for anomalous behavior.
+It is the cheapest way to get them, and it is also the dominant technique in vulnerability discovery.
 A system that rejects every invalid input and behaves correctly on valid ones is robust under fuzzing, and fuzzing it before release finds the failures before users and attackers do.